Coast Guard rescues man after boating mishap

 The Coast Guard brought him to their station where he was assessed by an EMT who then told him that he did not need any additional medical evaluation.

-The boat some how caught on fire, both Portsmouth and Middletown fire departments sent out boats to put out the fire as the boat eventually sank.
+The reason of why the boat caught on fire has not yet been disclosed, both Portsmouth and Middletown fire departments sent out boats to put out the fire as the boat eventually sank.

 The Coast Guard stated that the Portsmouth Blackfin 38-foot fiberglass boat was named Black Jack.